Embedding Equality – planning, developing, and delivering services that meet the needs of our diverse community

-The following information describes how we take equalities into account when assessing need, planning services, designing and purchasing services, and evaluating those services.
+The following information describes how we take equality into account when assessing need, planning services, designing and purchasing services, and the evaluation of those services.

-Under the 2010 Equality Act public organisations like the City and Hackney Clinical Commissioning Group must publish information about its service users who share a protected characteristic, to show it understands their needs.
+To demonstrate an understanding of need, under the 2010 Equality Act, public organisations such as the City and Hackney Clinical Commissioning Group, must publish information about service users who share a protected characteristic.

 The following documents and resources provide detailed information about our local population and their health needs.

 The City and Hackney Health and Wellbeing Profile provides a detailed description of the health and wellbeing needs of the local population.

 It is produced regularly by Hackney Council in partnership with the Local NHS, the City of London Corporation, and community organisations.
 We have a statutory responsibility to publish this document, which is also known as the Joint Strategic Needs Assessment (JSNA).

 The Health and Wellbeing Profile provides a 'big picture' of local needs, ranging from social and environmental conditions that shape health and wellbeing through to specific illnesses and conditions that local people suffer from.
 The profile is used to improve the way Hackney Council, the City of London Corporation, and the NHS commission and deliver services for local people.